Jonathan Talbot

-Biography to 1970
+Early life and musical works

 Talbot is the son of artist, Helen Talbot, who exhibited in New York in the early 1930s, and he was raised on a family farm in upstate New York in Putnam County.

 A youthful portrait of Jonathan Talbot was painted by the noted artist and illustrator, Arthur Lidov, and it appeared on the cover of the December 1947 issue of The American Mercury magazine.
 Shortly thereafter Talbot was enrolled in the Hessian Hills School founded by Elizabeth Moos, a notably progressive school in Croton-on-Hudson, New York, where the educational focus was on the arts.

 He spent many summers during the 1950s living in the village of Menemsha on Martha's Vineyard, an island which at that time, was the summer home of many artists and members of the creative arts.
 Painter Thomas Hart Benton, lyricist E. Y. "Yip" Harburg, the author of Brother Can you Spare a Dime, and Peter Coyote, who would become an actor, were among the influences upon Talbot's early artistic efforts.

 Talbot's first creative efforts were in music.
 A self-taught musician, Talbot's musical career included performances at Carnegie Hall and Fillmore East as well as numerous other 1960s venues.
 He recorded two albums as leader of the New York Electric String Ensemble, one for ESP-Disk. and one for Columbia Records.

 In 1970, he married Marsha Goldstein, moved to San Francisco, and turned his talents toward the visual arts.